BG7ZT/Mini-FT8/README.md

                                      │ SW: NA                     │
                                      └────────────────────────────┘
 ```
-- TX + RX (FT8/FT4 QSO) (V2.0.2 Supports Cardputer direct microphone in, so the **USB-C adapter becomes optional, choose KH1-Mic**)
+- TX + RX (FT8/FT4 QSO)
-  - Use a USB-C audio/mic adapter for RX.
+  - Choose `KH1-USBC` for USB-C audio adapter RX.
 Tested adapter: Amazon `B0FWC9ZFC4`.
 Other adapters may also work, but this one is confirmed.
+  - Choose `KH1-MIC` for Cardputer microphone RX.
+No USB-C audio adapter is needed.
-  - Supply 5 V to PORTA; otherwise, the USB-C OTG port will not be powered. **Make sure the micro swithch is on the right**
+  - For `KH1-USBC`, supply 5 V to PORTA; otherwise, the USB-C OTG port will not be powered. **Make sure the micro switch is on the right**
 ```text
 ┌──────────────────┐
 │ Power Cable      │